-I didn't think I'd ever be lucky enough to write a book - let alone one about tree climbing, describing what I do for a living.
-It hadn't occurred to me that anyone else might wish to read about the kind of things I got up to in the jungle.
+I didn't think I'd ever be lucky enough to write a book - let alone one describing what I do for a living.
+It hadn't occurred to me that anyone else might wish to read about the kind of things I got up to in the trees.
 But sometimes good things happen when you least expect it.

 The bottom line is I am very proud of how it all turned out, but the book would not exist at all without the creative visions and hard work of both Jamie at PRH and Sarah Blunt, who produced the BBC radio programme that Jamie happened to hear that day.

 The fantastic team at Penguin have put together a great page all about the book on their website.
 It includes a sample chapter and plenty of photos.
 Click on the monochromatic flightless bird for more info...

 These two clips should give you an idea of the kind of thing to expect from the book...hope you enjoy them!